mithunkk/jquery-plugins/docs/json.md

   you're registering it on the jQuery Plugins Site.
 * The name ends up being part of a URL.
 Any name with non-url-safe characters will be rejected.
 Also, it can't start with a dot or an underscore.
-* The name should short, but also reasonably descriptive.
+* The name should be short, but also reasonably descriptive.
 * You may want to check the jQuery Plugins Site to see if there's something by that name already, before you get too attached to it. http://plugins.jquery.com/